seece/cerho/README.md

 ## Demo data
 A JSON file plus all required shaders.
 There is one vertex shader (`shader.vert`) and multiple fragment shaders (of the form `*.frag`).
 All required assets are listed in the `assets` portion of the demo JSON representation.

+The demo data is self contained in a single directory (e.g. `invi/`) and all asset paths are assumed to be relative to this directory.

 ### Parameters
 Each Effect (`effects` object in JSON) and PlaylistEntry (`playlist.entries`) can contain *parameters*.
 These objects are merged prioritizing the entry parameter definitions.
 The contained floating point values are passed in to the respective fragment shader as shader uniforms.